 So, instead of romanticizing this remarkable city, I would suggest, let us try to find an answer to the question: How am I linked to this city?
 Instead of jumping on the political band-wagon and openly taking sides with those who are fervently for, or against, Israel, let us resolve to take sides with those who are suffering, those who are scared, those who are shell-shocked, those who are victimized and stigmatized in Israel, and Jerusalem in particular.
 There are scores of Israeli’s and Arabs and Palestinians in Jerusalem, and elsewhere in Israel, who live and work and play together peacefully – simply because they are there and because they’ve had enough of all the fighting and the strife.
 The individuality of these human beings has, to a very large extent, been sidelined and obscured by the bias, fundamentalism and indoctrination that are essentially built into people’s view of the city where these ordinary people reside.
 Surely, there must be days when many of these occupants of Jerusalem – irrespective of where they come from ethnically – must want to cry out: “Is there anyone out there who is even aware of my existence?”
 The Israeli writer, Yehuda Amichai, in his “Poems of Jerusalem” (1987) tried to put this kind of frustration into words: “Once I sat on the steps by a gate at David’s Tower.
 I placed my two heavy baskets at my side.
 A group of tourists was standing around their guide and I became their target marker.
 ‘You see that man with the baskets?
 Just right of his head there’s an arch from the Roman period.
 Just right of his head.’
 ‘But your target marker is moving, he’s alive!’
 I said to myself: ‘redemption will come only if their guide tells them, You see that arch from the Roman period?
 It’s not important: but next to it, left down and a bit, there sits a man who’s bought fruit and vegetables for his family.’”

 Now then, against this background, how are we supposed to pray for the peace of Jerusalem, as Ps 122:6 requires of us?
 We can do no better than to simply echo the prayers and the supplications of Scriptures, regarding this city which may, spiritually and prophetically, still be regarded as the centre of the entire world.
 Prayers like: May the house of Yaácov walk in the light of Yahweh (Isa 2:5).
 May Yerushalayim come to acknowledge that it needs to wash its own heart from evil and all kinds of wicked thoughts (Jer 4:14).
 May the children of Yerushalayim return from their backsliding lifestyle – may they return back to the One whom they have forgotten (Jer 3:21-22).
 May Yerushalayim realize its potential and become the perfection of loveliness, from whence Elohim shines forth (Ps 50:2).
-May Yahweh break the arrows of the bow, the shield and the sword and the battle-ax and return to his dwelling-place in Tsiyon (Ps 76:2-3).
+May Yahweh break the arrows of the bow, the shield and the sword and the battle-axe and return to his dwelling-place in Tsiyon (Ps 76:2-3).
 May those who fear Yahweh be blessed and see the good of Yerushalayim all the days of their lives (Ps 128:4-5).
-May Yahweh set up a lamp for his Anointed One in Yerushalayim by showing us his true rest, his great provision and his joyful deliverance (Ps 132:13-17).
+May Yahweh set up a lamp for his Anointed One in Yerushalayim by (once again) showing us his true rest, his great provision and his joyful deliverance (Ps 132:13-17).
 May Yahweh again build up Yerushalayim by healing the broken-hearted, binding up their wounds and bringing peace within her borders (Ps 147:2-14).
-May Yahweh fulfill his promise to the remnant of his people in Yerushalayim of a Day that is coming when the Branch (the coming Messiah) will be splendid and esteemed and the fruit of the earth will be excellent and comely and the redeemed ones themselves will be purified and protected (Isa 4:2-6).
+May Yahweh fulfill his promise to the remnant of his people in Yerushalayim of a Day that is coming when the Branch of Yahweh will be splendid and esteemed and the fruit of the earth will be excellent and comely and the redeemed ones themselves will be purified and protected (Isa 4:2-6).
 May the Day soon come when those who are perishing in the land of Asshur and those who are outcasts in the land of Mitzrayim, leave their places of bondage and worship Yahweh on the set-apart mountain in Yerushalayim (Isa 27:12-13).
 May Yahweh re-establish his precious Foundation Stone in Yerushalayim, restoring his unchanging righteousness, sweeping away the refuge of lies and the falsehood and the hiding places of those who have put their trust in their own shaky, man-made foundations (Isa 28:15-17).